Nalenczewski/Language-Recognition/README.md

 At this point, I was ready to do a latent semantic analysis (LSA) on the data in order to create document vectors that could then be fed to a machine learning model for making predictions.
 To do this, I used CountVectorizer and Tf-idf to transform the sentences into a bag of words.
 I then used Truncated SVD with 75 components to turn the document term matrices into latent semantic analyses.

-Once I had the latent semantic analysis vectors (75 components), I fit a Logistic Regression model on the data, made predictions on the training and test sets, and evaluated the results using accuracy score, precision, and recall.
+Once I had the latent semantic analysis vectors, I fit a Logistic Regression model on the data, made predictions on the training and test sets, and evaluated the results using accuracy score, precision, and recall.

+In order to prevent overfitting and improve accuracy, I tried creating models with different n_components values for the SVD, namely, 25, 50, and 100.
+I then fit models to these new datas, made predictions, and evaluated the results.

-After getting the results, I found that Tf-idf with LSA performed the best.
+After getting the results, I found that Tf-idf with LSA with 50 SVD components performed the best.
 So far, the model has been optimizing for accuracy.
 But in a classification problem with a miority class, it is more important to optimize for F1 score.
 So, I created a grid search with the scoring parameter set to f1 in order to optimize C for f1 score instead of accuracy.

 ## 3. Findings